noelalam9999/noelalam9999/README.md

 * 🌍  I'm based in Dhaka
 * ✉️  You can contact me at [noel.alam9999@gmail.com](mailto:noel.alam9999@gmail.com)
-* 🧠  I'm learning about Smart Contracts
+* 🧠  I'm learning about Clean Code, Domain Driven Design and Architecture

 ### Skills